harsh-malik-0803/Multithreaded-Server/README.md

   # TO USE IT

-  1. build a file clienttest.cpp in visual studio .
+  1. build a file client.cpp in visual studio .
   2. build a file server.cpp
   3. Run a server by running server.exe
   4. then start clients.exe file using (client.exe "127.0.0.1" ) 127.0.0.1 is a local server for machine